longhorn/website/README.md

 ## Publishing the site

 The Longhorn site is automatically built and published by [Netlify](https://netlify.com) when changes are pushed to the `master` branch.

+## New versions of the docs

+To create a new version of the documentation:

+1. Copy the most recent version of the documentation to create a new version.
+If the most recent version is 1.2.4 and you'd like to create 1.2.5:

+    ```sh
+    cp -rf content/docs/1.2.4 content/docs/1.2.5
+    ```

+1. Add the version to the `params.versions` list in [`config.toml`](./config.toml).
+Make sure that the list has the latest versions first.